Compare Straw Wattles, Silt Sock and Curlex Logs

 Compost Filter Silt Sock

-Product overview
+Product Overview

 Compost Filter Sock is a tubular silt sock filled with shredded hardwood and wrapped in tight multifilament netting.
 Our Silt Sock is manufactured in continuous pallets up to 200 linear feet in length.
 Pallets of Compost Filter Sock are very heavy and typically require a machine for loading, unloading and installation.
 Filter Sock has a wide range of applications including inlet protection, check dam, slope interrupter and perimeter control.

-Matrix: aged and shredded hardwood mulch
+Matrix: aged and shredded hardwood

 Our Compost Filter Silt Sock is filled with aged and shredded hardwood mulch.
 The mulch matrix adds a lot of weight to the log so you won’t have to worry about it being swept away in a heavy rain event.
 When the project is closed out, you can cut open the wattle and leave the mulch on site.

-Sizes: 6 sizes available
+Size: 6 available

 Compost Filter Silt Sock is offered in four different diameters and many unique lengths.
 The 10-foot wattles are ideal for inlet protection and check dams.
 The larger diameters are typically deployed for slope interruption and silt fence reinforcement like at the Puller Solar Farm.
 You can custom cut the long runs to the size of your choice by cutting off a section and tying up the ends with zip ties.

-Cost: Typically less expensive than a Curlex® Sediment Log but more expensive than our Colonial Straw Wattles
+Typically less expensive than a Curlex® Sediment Log but more expensive than our Colonial Straw Wattles

 We ranked Compost Filter Silt Sock first for longevity because the heavy wattle stays in place and is not as prone to blow outs as the other erosion control wattles.